Table of Contents Hide

 Once the impression is taken to get your mold for flipper fabrication, it doesn’t take much of your time.
 That same day or the next day, your dentist prepares your custom-made artificial tooth.

 - A great option during healing from dental procedures:

 Healing from certain dental procedure like tooth extraction can sometimes take months.
 Dental Flipper will fill the gaps and sit on your healing wound from tooth extraction or procedures such as bone grafting.
 This way, you have time to prepare for a more permanent and fixed solution like the dental implants.

 Can I eat with a flipper tooth?

-Yes, you can eat and chew with flipper tooth just like your normal daily life.
+Yes, you can eat and chew with flipper denture just like your normal daily life.
 But it doesn’t mean you bite hard and chew aggressively.
-Since a dental flipper is a type of denture and a prosthetic tooth, it requires care and attention on eating.
-Even with a flipper tooth, you eat much comfortably compared with times that there were no teeth to chew with.
+After all, it is a type of denture and a prosthetic tooth, so it requires care and attention on eating.
+Even better, you eat much comfortably compared with times that there were no teeth to chew with.

 Drawbacks of flipper tooth